 Roofing materials in coastal regions, with high levels of corrosive environmental salt, tend to deteriorate faster, for instance.

 Many types of roof don’t perform well in deserts, with the continual barrage of UV rays.
-(Asphalt and EPDM should both be expected to last on the low end of the predicted range in a place like El Paso, Texas.
+(Asphalt and EPDM rubber should both be expected to last on the low end of the predicted range in a place like El Paso, Texas.
 Asphalt in general and EPDM flashing material are both highly vulnerable to sunlight.)

 The use of proper fasteners and other accessories is crucial to long-term roof performance.

 An all-too-common reason for the premature failure of tile roofs, for instance, is the use of low-quality fasteners and battens, which fail long before the tiles themselves would have.

 All other things being equal, though, it’s the thickness of the material that most affects the expected lifespan of a roof.
 As a rule of thumb, the thicker the shingle, the panel, the membrane, or the tile, the longer the roof will last.